-Observing programs in which the primary science is obtained from the Spitzer Space Telescope and in which observing time utilizing the Hubble Space Telescope and/or the Chandra X-Ray Observatory is required are supported in Cycle-7.
+Observing programs in which the primary science is obtained from the Spitzer Space Telescope and in which observing time utilizing the Hubble Space Telescope and/or the Chandra X-Ray Observatory is required are supported in Cycle-8.
 Joint observing proposals should be submitted in response to this call for proposals only if Spitzer provides the primary science.
-No joint observing programs with the NOAO or NRAO are available in Cycle-7.
+Proposals that require simultaneous or highly constrained joint observations will be accepted but are discouraged.
+Joint time can be requested for ES or Regular GO proposals but not Snapshot proposals.

-Spitzer Cycle-7 proposers requesting joint time must enter the appropriate observatory acronym(s) into the Joint Proposal field in the Spot proposal tool, e.g., HST and/or CXO.
+Spitzer Cycle-8 proposers requesting joint time must enter the appropriate observatory acronym(s) into the Joint Observatories field in the Spot proposal tool, e.g., HST and/or CXO.
 For example, in addition to your Spitzer hours if you require 5 orbits with HST and 100 ksec with Chandra then enter HST, CXO into the Joint Proposal field and justify the observations for HST and Chandra in your proposal.

-Data analysis funding for HST or Chandra observations approved as part of a joint proposal will be provided directly through the Space Telescope Science Institute or the Chandra X-Ray Center using their budget proposal processes.
+Data analysis funding for HST or Chandra observations approved as part of a joint proposal will be provided directly through the Space Telescope Science Institute or the Chandra X-Ray Center using their data analysis funding processes.